Jestella/blog/README.md

 # Known issues
-I created a database for posts with MongoDB, but it doesn't seem to work.
+I created a database for posts with MongoDB, but it doesn't work yet.
 I am still working on it.